WoltLab/WCF/README.md

 Version notes
 -------------

-This is the stable tree of WCF, changes will be rejected unless they fix an existing issue without changing the API.
+This is the **unstable development** tree of WCF!
+You SHOULD NOT use it in an production environment.

+If you wish to access the **stable WCF 2.0.x** branch, please see here: [WCF 2.0.x](https://github.com/WoltLab/WCF/tree/2.0)

 Contribution
 ------------